micmejia/bible-dump/AMPC/Ezekiel/Ezek 31.md

-I will even [^b]deliver it into the hand of a mighty one of the nations; he shall surely deal with it.
+I will even deliver it into the hand of a mighty one of the nations; he shall surely deal with it.
 I have driven it out for its wickedness _and_ lawlessness.